andrewwillmott/vl/doc/vl.md

 type is indicated by the suffix.
 It is possible to mix (for example) matrices of doubles with vectors of floats, as in the example above.
 It is also possible to instantiate VL for other other element types with their own suffixes.
 (E.g., complex numbers.)
-See the various VL*.h and LibVL*.cpp files for examples.
+See the various VL*.hpp and LibVL*.cpp files for examples.

 VL also contains extensive support for sub-vector/matrices (slices), and implementations of some iterative solvers and factorisation routines.